zakirullin/cognitive-load/README.md

 **If you are holding a lot of stuff in your head, think about future developers, yourself included.
 They would have to recreate this high cognitive load.**

-You as an author have a much greater capacity of holding unrelated things in your "working memory" at a time, because you have a mental model of a project.
+Be aware that as an author you don't experience high cognitive load because you've developed a mental model of a project over time.
+Others, however, do not have this mental model and would need to invest time in building it.

 *Contributions are welcome!* 🚀